Training structure

 Faculty of Science

-The first sessions are devoted to reminders of the mathematical tools that will be used in the module.
-The teaching is then divided into three parts: geothermal energy, gravimetry and geomagnetism.
+The first sessions are devoted to reviewing the mathematical tools that will be used in the module.
+The course then consists of three parts: geothermics, gravimetry, and geomagnetism.
 The approach developed combines theoretical and practical approaches.
-Particular attention is paid to measuring and estimating errors during practical work.
+Particular attention is paid during practical work to measurement and error estimation.

 CM: 15